 There are several ways to test for drug use, each with its own advantages and disadvantages.
 The most common methods are urine, hair, saliva and blood tests.

-a) Urine testing is the most popular method because it is less invasive than other methods, and can detect recent drug use.
+a) Urine testing, such as a 10 panel drug test, is the most popular method because it is less invasive than other methods, and can detect recent drug use.
 However, it is not always accurate, and results can be affected by factors such as how much water the person drinks or whether they have taken certain medications.

 b) Hair testing is more expensive than urine testing, but it can detect drug use over a longer period of time.
 It is also more difficult to cheat on a hair test.
 However, hair tests can be affected by external factors such as contact with drugs or chemicals.